azraeltruthsay/gaia-assistant/docs/gaia_core_blueprint.md

 *   **`build_prompt(config, persona_instructions, session_id, history, user_input, task_instruction)`**:
     *   Assembles a tiered prompt that includes the persona, conversation history (summarized if necessary), user input, and an optional task-specific instruction.
+    *   Injects chain-of-thought and confirmation instructions as a system message before the user input for improved reliability and safety.
+[Verified ✅ | Def: 2025-07-19 | Call: 2025-07-19]
     *   Manages the token budget to ensure the prompt does not exceed the model's context window.

 ### 2.6. `app/cognition/self_reflection.py`: Introspection and Improvement